Second Session, 43rd Parliament

 Hon.
 Niki Sharma: It’s always our job to act with honour, to present information to the public, to present when there are challenges that we need to overcome, to make it clear what we’re protecting and how we’re moving forward together.
 That’s been our approach on this side of the House repeatedly.

 Despite the rhetoric and misinformation and the divisive discussion that has been happening led by the party on the other side, including in their leadership race, where they are now debating whether or not to bring in a residential school denier back into their party….
-That is what is happening over there.
-We are going to keep solely focused on protecting and ensuring that we move forward together with Indigenous people and all British Columbians to make this a prosperous province.
+So that’s what’s happening over there.

 Government Handling of DRIPA